sivadass/100-day-UX-sketching-challenge/README.md

 The challenge is about building your own UX-related visual library, and also about creating a habit around sketching.

-### How It Works
+### Rules

-Krisztina Szerovay will send out 3 objects or concepts related to UX each day for 100 days, and the task is to create a sketch for them.
-She will also provide her own solutions for the previous day’s exercise.
-As a result of completing the challenge, you’re going to end up with 300 UX-related visuals drawn by yourself!
-And it only takes about 5 minutes a day.
+Sketch **3 concepts** related to UX each day for **100 days**.

+You can read more about the challenge [here](https://uxdesign.cc/ux-sketching-challenge-100-days-of-visual-library-building-580d5b102df6).

+### Join this Challenge

+This challenge is conducted by [Krisztina Szerovay],(https://twitter.com/krisztaszerovay), UX designer and online teacher.
+You can join this challenge by subscribing to her [newsletter](https://sketchingforux.com/).

 ### Progress